jasonamoore/spid/README.txt

 DOCUMENTATION
-- The Spotify Playlist Iterator Demo demonstrates the Iterator design pattern using playlists is an iterable data structure.
+- The Spotify Playlist Iterator Demo demonstrates the Iterator design pattern using playlists as an iterable data structure.
 - SPID sends a GET request to retrieve a JSON response with playlist data, including a list of tracks in the playlist.
 - The JsonParser class handles decoding the API response and